| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

-Most recently, in June 2012, the City of Nashua funded the complete demolition and asbestos abatement needed to remove the remains of the former tannery buildings (excluding the slabs).
-See photo below.
-These buildings had become an attractive nuisance and had been suspiciously burned on several occasions prior to demolition in 2012.
-In addition, EPA and NHDES have initiated several field investigation activities in the summer/fall of 2012 within the southernmost, 15-acre parcel of the overall 30-acre site.
-The purpose of these investigations is to evaluate whether all or a portion of this undeveloped, 15-acre southern parcel can be considered for delisting from the rest of the NPL site.
+EPA and NHDES initiated several field investigation activities in the summer/fall of 2012 within the southernmost, 15-acre parcel of the overall 30-acre tannery property.
+The purpose of these investigations was to evaluate whether all or a portion of this undeveloped, 15-acre southern parcel can be considered for de-proposal from the rest of the NPL site.
+The outcome of these investigations/activities was documented in the Summary of Field Documentation and Analytical Data and Risk Summary Tables and Figures in July 2013 (see this document at the Reports and Studies section below).

 Area 1 Disposal Lagoon